Assistant Dean for Faculty Affairs and Development

 Research and Outreach Interests

 Professor Scott Loveridge's research focuses on social conditions associated with economic growth and development of subnational regions.
-His PhD graduate students accepted positions at Michigan State University, Valdosta State University, Texas A&M, Kyiv School of Economics, University of Nevada-Reno, and University of Alaska-Anchorage.
-His post-doctoral fellows went on to positions at Michigan State University (3), Purdue University, and University of Texas-Dallas.
+Scott’s PhD graduate students accepted positions at Michigan State University, Valdosta State University, Texas A&M, Kyiv School of Economics, University of Nevada-Reno, and University of Alaska-Anchorage.
+Scott’s post-doctoral fellows went on to positions at Michigan State University (3), Purdue University, and University of Texas-Dallas.